josalggui/MaRGE/README.md

 # PhisioMRI_GUI

-- FirstMRI.py --> Execute the application.
+- FirstMRI.py --> Executes the application.

 - Folders and files: